markc/bojax/README.md

     }

-The localstion try_files line forces all the non-existent urls back to the index.html file so they can be resolved by the [bojax.js] jQuery plugin and provide bookmarking of these virtual URLs.
-The reason for the short numeric URLs is so they are indeed short and easy to paste into emails or other blogs posts.
+The location try_files line forces all the non-existent urls back to `index.html` so they can be resolved by the [lib/js/bojax.js] jQuery plugin and provide bookmarking of these virtual URLs.
+The reason for the short numeric URLs is so they are indeed short and easy to paste into emails or other blogs posts instead of using some 3rd party short-URL service.
 Non-numeric URLs are reserved for non-Markdown based LUA links.
 A more complete `nginx.conf` example is available as [openresty.conf].